Copied ₹185971.3

 However, Ethereum introduced deflationary mechanics through EIP-1559.

-The shift to Proof-of-Stake significantly lowered new ETH issuance.
+Reduced Issuance: The shift to Proof-of-Stake significantly lowered new ETH issuance

 As a result, Ethereum periodically experiences deflationary supply periods.